Merge with or take over a co-operative

 Or, seek legal advice on drafting your own disclosure statement.

-Lodge an application to merge or take over
+Lodge a disclosure statement to merge or take over

 If you want a new name, new rules or both, you must give the proposed name as well as two alternative names.